dni/blog/_posts/2021-06-27-restructuring-dotfiles-rethinking-sxmo-structure.md

 is received, before i move on trying the port this to the sxmo-utils repository.

-In the meantime im still working on simplifying the sxmo-utils package itself, and i think my next blogpost going to be a deep dive into the packaging of sxmo-utils and also how we could split them up in multiple packages to make it easier to understand, more readable and better structured.
+In the meantime im still working on simplifying the sxmo-utils package itself, and i think my next blogpost going to be a deep dive into the packaging of sxmo-utils and also how we could split them up in multiple packages to make it easier to understand, more readable and better structured. my [last blogpost](http://blog.dnilabs.com/2021/06/21/adventures-with-arch-arm-sxmo-pinephone.html) also talks about that.

 ___